Using a table visualization

 5.1.
 Column properties

-Regular columns or 'flat' columns have a wide variety of settings that can be used to customize them.
+Cell columns ('flat' columns) have a wide variety of settings that can be used to customize them.

-Select a column to customize in the Properties window in the Main tab, under Columns.
-You can also click directly on a column in the table, or right-click and choose Column Properties.
+Under Columns, select a cell column to customize in the Properties window in the General (or Main) tab.
+You can also click directly on a column in the table itself, or right-click and choose Column Properties.

 Note